-Tuition and fees are pending approval and are subject to change.
+The Business Office website provides current tuition and fee information.
+Tuition and fees are subject to change.

 All students attending Texas A&M University-Corpus Christi who are non-residents of Texas will be charged additional tuition in accordance with State law.
 In general, students will be classified as Texas residents if they meet one or more of the following criteria:

 - Any individual who has resided in Texas from birth.

 - Any individual 18 years of age or over who has come from outside Texas and who is gainfully employed in Texas for a 12-month period immediately preceding registration in any institution of higher learning.